input-output-hk/partner-chains-smart-contracts/offchain/README.md

   committee-handover       An alias for saving the merkle root, followed by
                            updating the committee hash
-  save-checkpoint          Saving a new checkpoint insert-version           Initialize a new protocol version update-version           Update an existing protocol version invalidate-version       Invalidate a protocol version list-versioned-scripts   Get scripts (validators and minting policies) that
+  save-checkpoint          Saving a new checkpoint insert-version-2         Initialize protocol version 2 update-version           Update an existing protocol version invalidate-version       Invalidate a protocol version list-versioned-scripts   Get scripts (validators and minting policies) that